 More at http://kavehakbar.com/.

 Jennifer Atkinson is the author of five books of poetry.
 The most recent, A Gray Realm the Ocean, won the Poets Out Loud prize, and was published by Free Verse Editions in 2016.
 Individual poems have appeared in journals including Field, Image, Witness, Poecology, Tupelo Quarterly, The Missouri Review, and Cincinnati Review.
 She teaches in the MFA and BFA programs at George Mason University in Virginia.

 Yona Harvey is the author of Hemming the Water, winner of the Kate Tufts Discovery Award in poetry and the Lucille Clifton Legacy Award in poetry from St. Mary’s College of Maryland.
 She contributed to Marvel’s World of Wakanda, a companion series to the bestselling Black Panther comic, and co-wrote Marvel’s Black Panther and The Crew.

 Amaud Jamaul Johnson

 Amaud Jamaul Johnson is author of three poetry collections, Imperial Liquor, Darktown Follies, and Red Summer.
 His honors include a Wallace Stegner Fellowship, a MacDowell Fellowship, the Dorset Prize, the Hurston/Wright Legacy Award, the Edna Muendt Poetry Award, and a Pushcart Prize.
-His poetry has appeared in American Poetry Review, Callaloo, Kenyon Review, Best American Poetry, the Southern Review, Narrative Magazine, Harvard Review, Crazyhorse, and elsewhere.
+His poetry has appeared in American Poetry Review, Callaloo, Kenyon Review, Best American Poetry, The Southern Review, Narrative Magazine, Harvard Review, Crazyhorse, and elsewhere.
 He directs the MFA Program in Creative Writing at the University of Wisconsin-Madison, and is a member of the graduate poetry faculty at Warren Wilson College.